RobertMParker/recipe-box/entrees/roast-chicken.md

 1. Cook until breastmeat above 150, chicken legs should be ~170
 1. Reduce temp if it’s browning too much
 1. Rest on cutting board
-1. Deglaze baking sheet and put in jus

 Notes from cook on 2023/1/31:
 * Didn't really have time for a dry brine.
 It sat for maybe 10 minutes.